Preciada Azancot Medina

 Methodology: The new reference science: MAT.

 Verified in more than 120,000 cases with total success over twenty two years of voluntary isolation, now for the first time comes to light a precise science of human functioning: MAT (the Metamodel of Analysis that Transforms).
 MAT is the emotional and sensory engineering of the six-dimensional universal human structure.
-Created by Preciada Azancot Medina, a successful consultant specialized for more than thirty years in the Management of Strategic Change Processes, PhD in Law, engineer of organizations and methods, Transactional Analysis psychologist, writer, artist, founder and president of MAT-Cachet (Web: www.mat-cachet.com), MAT represents a significant advance in knowledge of how the human being functions.
+Created by Preciada Azancot Medina, a successful consultant specialized for more than thirty years in the Management of Strategic Change Processes, graduated in Public Law, with post-graduated studies in international public law and political science from universities approved by Bordeaux, engineer of organizations and methods, Transactional Analysis psychologist, writer, artist, founder and president of MAT-Cachet (Web: www.mat-cachet.com), MAT represents a significant advance in knowledge of how the human being functions.
 There are already more than a dozen books available on MAT, most of them written by its creator, revealing her discoveries and its applications.
 Here we will merely summarize the bases of this new science and its scope in the prevention and treatment of heart disease.

 During more than two years at the Hospital Universitario de la Princesa in Madrid, under the supervision and tutelage of Doctor Graciano Martín Pérez, head of the cardiology service and with the collaboration of noted specialist doctors, MAT’s creator researched the MAT behavioral patterns in patients suffering from high risk diseases, with novel results.
 This research was carried out full-time between May 1990 and June 1992.
 Since then, MAT’s creator has put her discoveries into practice on her analyzed patients, with significant outcomes.